shogun-toolbox/shogun/README.md

 Note that some folders are submodules that can be checked out with `git submodule update --init`.

-- *src* - source code.
+- *src* - source code, separated into C++ source and interfaces
 - *doc* - readmes (doc/reamde, submodule), ipython notebooks, cookbook (api examples), licenses
-- *examples* - example files for all interfaces.
+- *examples* - example files for all interfaces
-- *data* - data sets (submodule required for some examples / applications)
+- *data* - data sets (submodule, required for examples)
-- *tests* - unit and integration tests.
+- *tests* - unit tests and continuous integration of interface examples
-- *applications* - applications of SHOGUN.
+- *applications* - applications of SHOGUN (oudated)
-- *benchmarks* - speed benchmarks.
+- *benchmarks* - speed benchmarks
 - *cmake* - cmake build scripts

 ## License